-Individuals with chronic insomnia have a whole list of things they need to do in order to sleep.
+Individuals with chronic insomnia have a whole list of things they need to do to sleep.

 Let me rephrase that statement – The More things you try that don’t work, the more it reinforces your belief that you need to do something to facilitate what your body is designed to do, which is sleep.

-On the other hand, for persons without chronic insomnia, who may not be prioritizing sleep and are only seeking better health, Sleep Hygiene can be amazing.
+On the other hand, Sleep Hygiene can be amazing for persons without chronic insomnia, who may not be prioritizing sleep and are only seeking better health.

-Practicing good Sleep Hygiene can help to increase the quality of sleep, but it does not solve insomnia.
+Practicing good Sleep Hygiene can help increase sleep quality, but it does not solve insomnia.
 There are times and situations for practicing good sleep hygiene successfully.

-These practices can increase your levels of deep sleep, REM sleep, helping you to awaken feeling more refreshed.
-But for those enduring chronic insomnia that opportunity is after they address the root cause of the stress and anxiety creating the insomnia and re-sync their body’s natural pattern.
+These practices can increase your deep sleep REM sleep levels, helping you awaken feeling refreshed.
+But for those enduring chronic insomnia, that opportunity is after they address the root cause of the stress and anxiety creating their insomnia and re-sync their body’s natural pattern.

-Next, contact us to schedule your free evaluation and take the first step to better sleep in a better life.
+Contact us today to schedule your complimentary sleep evaluation with a certified sleep coach to learn more about the Sleep Science Academy Difference and take your first step to better sleep and a better life.